What to Expect from the Reverse Mortgage Appraisal Process

 Typically, there will be three steps:

-- The inspection.
-During the inspection, the appraiser will walk through the home with you and will take any necessary photos as part of the research process.
-He or she will focus on any areas that may be in need of repair, as well as specific features of the home that could contribute to—or take away from—its value.
+The inspection.
+During the inspection, the appraiser will walk through the home with you and take any necessary photos as part of the research process.
+They will focus on any areas that may be in need of repair, as well as specific features of the home that could contribute to—or take away from—its value.

-- The research.
-Armed with photos and notes on your home, the appraiser will then conduct his or her own research to determine comparable home sales in your area.
+The research.
+Armed with photos and notes on your home, the appraiser will conduct their research to determine comparable home sales in your area.

-- The appraisal.
-After tallying comparable sales and the complete picture of your home, the appraiser will deliver his or her appraisal to you and to your reverse mortgage lender.
+The appraisal.
+After tallying comparable sales and the complete picture of your home, the appraiser will deliver their appraisal to you and your reverse mortgage lender.
 On the final appraisal, you will see all of the data used in determining the value of your home.

 Once the appraisal is in hand, the lender can determine the amount you will be eligible to receive from your reverse mortgage loan.

-The appraisal process has changed in recent years to introduce appraisal management companies (AMC) that typically handle much of the coordinating and communication that goes on between appraisers and homeowners.
-They are the ones who accept the appraisal fee, then pay the appraiser from that fee to prevent the homeowner from paying the appraiser directly.
+The appraisal process has recently changed to introduce appraisal management companies (AMC) that typically handle much of the coordination and communication between appraisers and homeowners.
+They are the ones who accept the appraisal fee and then pay the appraiser for that fee to prevent the homeowner from paying the appraiser directly.

 Managing Expectations

-There are a few things you can do in advance to help prepare for the appraisal and to manage your expectations accordingly.
-Many homeowners today look to online tools such as Zillow and Trulia, which offer estimates of home values for online users.
-However, it’s important to recognize those estimates are merely that, and should not be taken for fact.
+You can do a few things in advance to help prepare for the appraisal and manage your expectations accordingly.
+Many homeowners today look to online tools such as Zillow and Redfin, which offer estimates of home values for online users.
+However, it’s important to recognize those estimates are merely that and should not be taken for fact.
 The only way to get an actual valuation of your home is through a licensed appraiser.

 The appraisal fee, which currently runs between $450 and $550 depending on where you live, is paid to the AMC.
 The AMC will work with the appraiser to coordinate an appointment with you.
-Once you have ordered an appraisal, it can take from 15 to 30 days to complete the process, which includes scheduling, the appointment, the research and the final valuation.
+Once you have ordered an appraisal, it can take 15 to 30 days to complete the process, including scheduling, the appointment, the research, and the final valuation.

 Homeowners do have the opportunity to appeal an appraisal if they feel the valuation is way off base.
 However, only in a very small percentage of cases will an appealed appraisal result in a new valuation.